Software Development for Start-Ups

 - Create an MVP (Minimum Viable Product) to prove that your commercial and technical model will work.
 This will be cheaper, and once the market has been tested, your developer can move on to complete feature development.

 - Leverage any work already done – so if you’ve already invested time and resource into a crude version of your software, your developer may be able to use it as an initial step to build on.

 - Provide finance solutions for funding the development project, where your own funding is not available.
 For example, through R&D tax credits, or by investing in the project themselves.

 Finally, see if your software developer has previously worked with start-up companies that have gone on to be successful.

 At Blueberry, we have a portfolio of start-up companies that are now successfully trading, including several showcase examples that we can share.
-Give us a call if you’d like to discuss what Blueberry can do for your start-up business.
+Find out more by visiting our web page.
+Alternatively, give us a call if you’d like to discuss what Blueberry can do for your start-up business.